metamesh/metamesh.org/content/english/standalone/more.md

 : Broadband is a general term, typically used to describe high-speed Internet connections which are always available.
 In 2020, most Internet connections are considered broadband.
 The alternative to broadband would be dial-up connections, which are slower and not always available.
 Meta Mesh provides wireless broadband connections.

 Community Wireless Network
 : The Meta Mesh Network is a Community Wireless Network.
-Our network is meant to serve the local community, and operates using radio waves rather than landline cables.
+Our network is meant to serve the local community, and it operates using radio waves rather than landline cables.
 The community we serve is the City of Pittsburgh and surrounding areas in Allegheny County.

 Customer-Premises Equipment (CPE)
 : Although we don’t consider our network users “customers” because we are a non-profit organization, you may see this term used on the Meta Mesh Technical Resources page.
 For our purposes, it refers to the networking equipment that is placed inside or outside of residents’ homes.

 Digital Divide
 : The Digital Divide is a concept used to describe the gap in telecommunications access between different socio-economic groups.
 We have identified neighborhoods in the Pittsburgh area that have lower than average connectivity rates per household.
 We focus our projects on these underserved areas.
 Given the wide-spread effects of the COVID-19 Crisis, there is an increase in the number of Pittsburghers who need reliable access to the internet.
 Read more about this evolving issue [here](https://pittsburghquarterly.com/articles/pandemic-widens-pittsburghs-digital-divide/).

 Encryption
 : Encryption is the process of encoding and decoding information.
 When data is encrypted, only the sender and receiver can understand it.
 Encryption is used on the Internet to protect your personal information.
 When encryption is not used, information can be sent in plain text, allowing for eavesdropping, man-in-the-middle attacks, and other security and privacy issues.

 End-to-End Encryption
-: End-to-End Encryption refers to any system that uses encryption for the entire path of communications.
+: End-to-End Encryption refers to a system that uses encryption for the entire path of communications.
 End-to-end encryption is important for preventing bad actors from being able to see what you are doing online.

 Grounding Cable
 : Grounding cables are used to prevent equipment from damage due to spikes in electricity, or lightning strikes.

 High Point Location
-: When we construct radio towers, or request to put equipment on top of existing structures, we look for locations that are high up (i.e. on top of a hill) to get a clear line of sight to other towers.
+: When we construct radio towers or request to put equipment on top of existing structures, we look for locations that are high up (i.e. on top of a hill) to get a clear line of sight to other towers.
 Meta Mesh has to strategically select High Point Locations to avoid connection interruptions because we use radio waves instead of Ethernet or fiber optic cables.

 Line of Sight
 : We use the term “Line of Sight” to describe an open path between towers or radios.
-If you can directly see one tower from another, that means there are no physical disruptions between the two sites.
+If you can directly see one tower from another, that means there are no physical obstructions between the two sites.
 Our radios work best when they have direct Line of Sight to another radio.

 High Foliage
-: High Foliage refers to areas that have physical barriers that can interrupt the connection between towers and routers.
-These barriers may include treetops, buildings, or other intruding objects.
+: High Foliage refers to areas that have physical obstructions that can interrupt the connection between towers and routers.
+These obstructions may include treetops, buildings, or other intruding objects.

 HTTP
 : HTTP is the Hypertext Transfer Protocol, which allows for the creation of websites and the Internet.
 The biggest downside of HTTP is that it doesn't mandate encryption.
 For any website which deals with personal information, the more secure HTTPS should be used.

 HTTPS
 : HTTPS is the Hypertext Transfer Protocol Secure protocol, which does the same thing as HTTP, but in a more secure way.
 HTTPS mandates encryption, and should be used on any website which deals with personal information.
 When you navigate to an HTTPS page, the data that is sent and received is encrypted, which helps keep your data safe.

 Indoor Networking
 : Indoor Networking refers to any network equipment that is placed indoors, such as routers, switches, or wireless access points.
 In the Cathedral of Learning, Meta Mesh is using indoor networking equipment to connect the PennREN network to the radios and antennas on the Cathedral of Learning's roof.

 IP
 : IP stands for Internet Protocol, and it is used to allow computers to communicate over a network.
 IP defines the methods that computers and networking equipment use to deliver data from one host to another.
 The most common version of IP in use today is IPv4 and IPv6.

 IP Address
 : An IP Address is a number which is used to identify a computer on a network.
 Every device on a network must have an IP address to communicate.
-An example of an IP address would be 192.168.0.1, which is used as the default IP address of a lot of home networking equipment.
+An example of an IP address would be 192.168.0.1, which is used as the default IP address for a lot of home networking equipment.

 ISP
 : ISP stands for Internet Service Provider.